rafi4482/Customer-Spending-Habits-POWER-BI/README.md

 ## Overview

 The project is designed to analyze customer spending habits and improve sales.
-The project uses data from the "Analyzing Customer Spending Habits" dataset available on Kaggle.
+The datas used in the project taken from the "Analyzing Customer Spending Habits" dataset available on Kaggle.
 The interactive dashboards are created using Power BI, a powerful business intelligence tool.

 ![Dashboard Example](/image/Dashboard.png)